seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 44. **External data is fetched on a runner, never in an implementation session.** Inv.
 24 names what a runner can reach; this names where a fetch may happen at all.
 An Executor session's egress refuses every market host at CONNECT — archive, mirror, both production hosts, CoinGecko — so a stage needing external data cannot execute there however well it is written.
 Any TZ stage requiring external data is therefore specified as a workflow step and nothing else, and a TZ that asks for an in-session fetch is blocked before it starts.
 TZ-10 Stage B was specified as a session run: the instrument was correct, complete, self-tested — and returned no number.
 45. **A differ returns zero on identical input.** Any comparison offered as no-regression evidence is first run with the SAME revision on both sides and must report zero differences, and a transformation applied to one side is applied to the other. `prot_bench.js`'s optional baseline suite strips one section from the candidate only, so it reports six failures against a byte-identical baseline — a stale expectation a self-comparison would have caught the day it was written.
 Identity is the known-answer control of a comparator (inv.
 23); a comparator never proven on identity supports no claim about a real diff.
 46. **A calibrated constant is checked against its calibration record.** A production number derived from a measurement lives in two places — the constant in the source and the committed output of the run that produced it — and a bench inside the gate compares them on every push.
 Inv.
 23 fixes the rule before the data; this fixes the number to its run afterwards.
 A constant that agrees with nothing can be moved silently in either direction, and the move is invisible precisely because the number looks measured.
+47. **A threshold is calibrated on the distribution of the quantity its consumer compares.** A constant thresholding a LIST MEDIAN is measured on the distribution of list medians, never on the distribution of the individual readings the median is taken over: averaging across correlated members strips idiosyncratic dispersion and moves the upper tail (driftless null at ρ = 0.75: coin-day p90 1.38, list-median p90 1.27).
+Inv.
+46 pins a constant to its run; this pins it to the right random variable.
+A percentile measured on the wrong object looks fully calibrated and is wrong by exactly the amount nobody can see, and an admissibility window drawn around that object inherits the error.

 ---